StephenOravec/stephenoravec.com/README.md

 Personal website of Stephen Oravec, author of CINDERELLA CABLEPUNK.

-Deployed with GitHub Actions as a Static Web App on Microsoft Azure.
+Deployed with GitHub Actions and Microsoft Azure as a Static Web App.